 Reilly joins the firm after 13 years in the government, litigating antitrust matters.
 He was the lead litigator on the Whole Food-Wild Oats and CSL-Talecris cases.

-In 2009, Whole Foods Market Inc. (WFM), the largest natural-food grocer, agreed to sell 32 natural and organic supermarkets to settle a fight with U.S. antitrust enforcers over its 2007 takeover of Wild Oats Markets Inc.
+In 2009, Whole Foods Market Inc. (WFM:US), the largest natural-food grocer, agreed to sell 32 natural and organic supermarkets to settle a fight with U.S. antitrust enforcers over its 2007 takeover of Wild Oats Markets Inc.

-CSL Ltd. (CSL)’s $3.1 billion failed bid for Talecris Biotherapeutics Holdings Corp., would have helped CSL overtake Baxter International Inc. (BAX) as the leader in the $15 billion global market for blood plasma-derived medical treatments.
+CSL Ltd. (CSL)’s $3.1 billion failed bid for Talecris Biotherapeutics Holdings Corp., would have helped CSL overtake Baxter International Inc. (BAX:US) as the leader in the $15 billion global market for blood plasma-derived medical treatments.